Sink Your Teeth into Family-Friendly Shark Spots in Sarasota

 Whether you think sharks are misunderstood predators or total undersea villains thanks to movies like Jaws, there’s no denying that they’re fascinating aquatic creatures.
 In fact, you might have a son or daughter who’s totally obsessed with the toothy fish, in that classic way kids have of forming full-throttle passions.

 If you’ve got a mini–Jacques Cousteau at home, Sarasota County is an ideal place for a family vacation with kiddos who are fascinated by sharks.
 After all, it’s home to the city of Venice, also known as the “Shark Tooth Capital of the World.”
-The city’s Venice and Caspersen Beaches (along with nearby Manasota and Blind Pass Beaches in Englewood) are ideal spots to hunt for the tiny, black, fossilized treasures.
+The city’s Venice Beach and Caspersen Beach (along with nearby Manasota and Blind Pass Beach in Englewood) are ideal spots to hunt for the tiny, black, fossilized treasures.

 Those teeth shed by prehistoric sharks millions of years ago turned into fossils after being buried under layers of sediment in the Peace River Formation, located in the Gulf of Mexico just offshore those area beaches.
 Eventually, the fossilized teeth wash up on the shoreline, where they can be scooped up by beachgoers.